The set splittability problem: -Splittability criteria and characterizations

 At this point we can observe that in order to achieve integer values of $\bar b_i$, one must choose the value $\bar c$ to have the same parity as $\sum t_j$.
 Next we substitute $t_j=pc+p\sum_{k\neq j}b_k+\epsilon_j$ to rewrite the above equation as

-Now assume that $\sum t_i$ is odd and that either (a) or (b) holds.
-We have already shown in Lemma~\ref{lem:parity} that if condition (a) holds then $\B$ is unsplittable.
-Next assume that (b) holds.
+Now assume that $\sum t_i$ is odd and that (a) or (b) holds.
+If (a) holds, then Lemma~\ref{lem:parity} demonstrates that $\B$ is unsplittable.
+Thus assume that (b) holds.
 Since $\sum t_i$ is odd, we cannot choose $\bar c$ to be of even parity and in particular cannot choose $\bar c=0$.
-Condition (b) together with Equation~\eqref{eq:psplit-solution} clearly implies that any positive value of $\bar c$ results in $\bar b_i<0$.
+Condition~(b) together with Equation~\eqref{eq:psplit-solution} implies that any positive value of $\bar c$ results in $\bar b_i<0$.
 Thus $\B$ is once again unsplittable.

+For the converse we will need to show that if either $\sum t_i$ is even or both (a) and (b) are false, then $\B$ is splittable.